 The most predominant features of Neoclassical Revival buildings are massive columns and decorated capitals, usually Ionic or Corinthian.
 Other features of this formal style include:

-The style was first used on houses for the wealthy but trickled down to middle class homes in the twentieth century.
+The style was first used on houses for the wealthy but trickled down to middle class homes in the 20th century.
 The architect most associated with the Neoclassical Revival is Stanford White of McKim, Mead & White, who also specialized in Beaux Arts structures.
-Many architects, notably Louis Sullivan and Frank Lloyd Wright, found the style too predictable and confining and developed counter architectural styles that were freer in form.
+Many architects, notably Louis Sullivan and Frank Lloyd Wright, found the style too predictable and confining, so they developed counter architectural styles that were freer in form.

 Unlike the popular Colonial Revival style in Fullerton, the Neoclassical Revival style was rarely used for either public or private buildings.
 The finest example of this style in Fullerton is the Pierotti House (1909), listed on the National Register of Historic Places, at 1731 N. Bradford Avenue.
-An excellent example of a one-story residence with neoclassical elements is the Kelley House (1923) at 539 W. Fern Drive.
+An excellent example of a one-story residence with neoclassical elements is the Kelley House (1923), a Fullerton Local Landmark, at 539 W. Fern Drive.

 Read More about the Neoclassical Revival: